 If you want your banner ads to draw the attention of your prospects, it’s important to use a clean and visually interesting design.
 One way to bring your banner ads to life by using an image or graphic that represents your business, as well as your business name, so prospects will better understand if your business is relevant to them.
 In addition, a clean image with bold colors and fonts will make your ad stand out on the page.
 And, because you don’t have a lot of room on your ads, keep the copy short and emphasize the main value proposition you want to convey to your audience.
 Highlight a benefit rather than a feature so consumers will know what’s in it for them if they click your ad and visit your site.

-Why it Works: Having an eye-catching banner ad helps your business and your message stand out – which means more brand awareness and more potential clicks on your ads.
+Why it Works: Having an eye-catching banner ad helps your business and your message stand out and is one of the key characteristics of a good advertisement – which means more brand awareness and more potential clicks on your ads.

 3. A Clear Call to Action